Tracing language and population mixing in the Gansu-Qinghai area

 https://doi.org/10.1038/s41598-021-98796-x

-Chuan-Chao Wang, Cosimo Posth, Anja Furtwängler, Katalin Sümegi, Zsolt Bánfai, Miklós Kásler, Johannes Krause, & Béla Melegh
+Chuan-Chao Wang, Cosimo Posth, Anja Furtwängler, Katalin Sümegi, Zsolt Bánfai, Miklós Kásler, Johannes Krause and Béla Melegh

 09. Genomic Insight Into the Population Structure and Admixture History of Tai-Kadai-Speaking Sui People in Southwest China